Yuvraj1954/Awaaz-Setu/README.md

 In critical sectors like **Healthcare** and **Government Schemes**, accuracy is non-negotiable.
 Unlike standard LLMs that might "hallucinate" fake rules, AwaazSetu uses a **Keyword-Based Intent System**.
 This ensures users get 100% verified, life-saving data every time.

 ### 🗣️ 2.
 The "Hinglish" Edge
 Users in Bharat don't just speak Hindi or English—they speak a mix.
-Our NLP logic is optimized to recognize "Hinglish" commands, making the tech feel invisible and natural.
+Our NLP logic is optimized to recognize "Hinglish" commands, making the tech feel invisible and natural for the non-tech-savvy.

 ### 🌐 3.
 High Accessibility
 Built with **Python Flask** and **Web Speech APIs**, it requires zero installation.
-It’s designed to be lightweight, running smoothly even on low-end smartphones used in rural areas.
+It’s designed to be ultra-lightweight, running smoothly even on budget smartphones and 2G/3G networks.

 ---